CS2103AUG2016-T17-C1/addressbook-level4/docs/DeveloperGuide.md

-#### Use Case: Add task with time allocated
+### Use Case: Add task with time allocated

 **MSS**

-1. User enters task to be added
+1. User enters task to be added and specifies its given time
-2. To-Do-List adds task
+2. To-Do-List adds task with allocated time
 3. To-Do-List shows task is added<br>
 <br>
 -----Use case ends-----